InterMask: 3D Human Interaction Generation via Collaborative Masked Modeling: Methodology

 As shown in~\Cref{fig:overview}(b), we first flatten and concatenate $t_a$ and $t_b$, separated by a special $[\mathrm{SEP}]$ token, to form a consolidated sequence $t \in \mathbb{Z}^{2nj+1}$.
 A subset of these tokens is then masked by replacing with a learnable special-purpose token $[\mathrm{MASK}]$ following a two-stage scheme.
 In the first stage, we apply \emph{random masking} with probability $p_r$ or \emph{interaction masking} with $1-p_r$.
 In random masking, both $t_a$ and $t_b$ are randomly masked with ratio $\gamma(\tau_i)$, controlled by a cosine scheduling function~\citep{chang2022maskgit}, as shown in~\cref{eq:mask}.
 In interaction masking, one of $\{t_a, t_b\}$ is kept fully unmasked, encouraging the model not to rely on the tokens from the same individual and learn inter-individual dependencies.

 In the second stage, we employ \emph{step unroll masking}, adopted from~\citet{kim2023magvlt}, where we remask a portion ($\gamma(\tau_{i+1})$) of the predicted tokens with the lowest confidence scores and predict them again.
 This refines the predictions iteratively, aligning with the inference process, where tokens are progressively revealed.
+More details of the masking strategy are provided in~\cref{app:masking}.
 The masked tokens $\Tilde{t}$ are then embedded using the \emph{input process} module, consisting of a learnable embedding layer and a linear transformation.
 Then, 2D positional encodings, from ~\citet{wang2019translating}, are added to impose spatio-temporal structure on the embeddings.
 The updated embeddings, $\mathbf{e}^0 \in \mathbb{R}^{(2nj+1) \times \Tilde{d}}$, where $\Tilde{d}$ is the transformer embedding dimension, are then passed through $\mathbf{L}$ blocks of the Inter-M transformer.